edap/ddd/README.md

 ## Installation
 - clone this repo
 - install docker
-- Build the image. `cd` in the just cloned repository folder and `docker build -t edap/ddd .`
+- build the image. `cd` in the just cloned repository folder and `docker build -t edap/ddd .`
 - create a folder where to store the output images, `mkdir ~/dreams`

 ## Example
-Supposing that you are in your home direcotry
+Supposing that you are in your home directory
   ```bash
   docker run --rm -v `pwd`/dreams:/images edap/ddd 'https://www.google.com/logos/2013/zamboni-1005006-hp.jpg' 'inception_3b/5x5_reduce' 15 8 1.9
   ```